umalabs/correlated-authorization/README.md

 * The AS-RqP also acts as RqP's Identity Provider.
 * The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in a RqP's Identity Provider in order to obtain an access token with user claims.
 * The client should be registered at the AS-RO as a public or confidential client; in case of immediate access, the client does not have to be registered at the AS-RO.
-* The RO has set up the RS and registers his 'RS API' resource at the AS-RO according to the UMA Federated Authorization [2] specification.
+* The RO has set up the RS and registers his resource at the AS-RO to get his resource_uri according to the UMA Federated Authorization [2] specification.

 Steps:

-1. The RqP directs the client to access the 'RS API' resource with no access token.
+1. The RqP directs the client to access the resource_uri with no access token.
 2. The RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the permission token<sub><sup><span class="fn"> The permission token is not mentioned in the UMA specification.
 A detailed description of the permission token format is out of scope of this paper.</span><sup></sub>, which is bound to the permission ticket through a permission ticket hash.
 The permission token contains these claims:&nbsp;{issuer,&nbsp;ts,&nbsp;rs_uri,&nbsp;resource_uri_hash,&nbsp;permission_ticket_hash} where
 -&nbsp;issuer is the URI that identifies who issues the permission token
 -&nbsp;ts is the timestamp of when the permission ticket was created